Skip to content

 3 10.10.20.2 10 msec 9 msec 9 msec

-If traceroute stops at hop 2, that does not automatically mean hop 2 is broken.
-It may mean hop 3 has no return route, a firewall is filtering replies, or Control Plane Policing is limiting responses.
+A * * * line means the hop did not reply.
+If traceroute stops at hop 2, that does not convict hop 2.
+Hop 3 may have no return route.
+A firewall may filter the probes.
+Control Plane Policing may limit the replies.
 Treat traceroute as a clue, not a verdict.

-Debugs show live device behavior.
+Debugs show live behavior.
 That makes them useful and dangerous.
-Broad packet debugs on a busy production router can hurt the box.
+A broad packet debug on a busy production router can cause an outage.

 R1# debug condition interface GigabitEthernet0/0